codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d44_1_memory_access_control.md

 The execute-never controls apply to speculative instruction fetching, meaning speculative instruction fetch from a memory region that is execute-never at the current Exception level is prohibited.

-execute-never controls 对于 speculative instruction fetching 同样使用，也就是说，在当前 Exception level 下，从 execute-never 的 memory region 中 fetch 的 speculative instruction 是禁止执行的。
+Execute-never controls 对于 speculative instruction fetching 同样适用的，也就是说，在当前 Exception level 下，从 execute-never 的 memory region 中 fetch speculative instruction 是禁止的。

 > **NOTE: **
 * Although the execute-never controls apply to speculative fetching, on a speculative instruction fetch from an execute-never location, no Permission fault is generated unless the PE attempts to execute the instruction that would have been fetched from that location.
 This means that, if a speculative fetch from an execute-never location is attempted, but there is no attempt to execute the corresponding instruction, a Permission fault is not generated.